-Millennials tend to get the same tired, mainstream misinformation that trapped my generation into things like 401k and their cousins – the 403b, the 457, the SEP, and a few others.
+Millennials tend to get the same tired, mainstream misinformation that trapped my generation into things like 401k and their cousins – the 403b, the 457, the IRA, and a few others.
 That prompted me to provide some wisdom – acquired at the school of hard-knocks – that may help younger-types discover a better pathway to the financial outcome they seek.

 - You’re Entering into an Unholy Alliance

 All so-called ‘tax-qualified’ plans are really partnerships between the plan owner and the government.
-Because they only defer taxes, the government actually ‘owns’ a share of all qualified plan balances in the form of their deferred tax liability.
+Because they only defer taxes, the government actually ‘owns’ a share of all qualified plan balances in the form of the deferred tax liability.

 In a typical partnership, if the partners want to change the terms, they get together to discuss and revise the agreement by mutual consent.
 In this partnership, your partner makes all the rules, and he does so at his discretion – without your input, and regardless of your objection.